-At Children’s National, infants and children with stroke related brain injury receive comprehensive care from an experienced interdisciplinary team that recognizes symptoms quickly and takes immediate action with advanced procedures and therapies.
+At Children’s National Health System, infants and children with stroke related brain injury receive comprehensive care from an experienced interdisciplinary team that recognizes symptoms quickly and takes immediate action with advanced procedures and therapies.
 Our expert physicians, nurses and speech and physical therapists work together to help your child recover as quickly as possible – and keep you involved as an important part of our care team.

 Neonatal and Childhood Stroke Care at Children’s National: Why Choose Us?

 Children’s National is one of the few hospitals in the country with a specialized, multidisciplinary team of childhood stroke experts, and offers the only comprehensive pediatric program in the greater Washington, D.C. area.
 We are national leaders in the care of every kind of stroke that affects infants and children, including arterial ischemic strokes, hemorrhagic strokes and cerebral sinovenous thrombosis, treating a large number of patients each year.
 And because our neonatal critical care and neurology programs are ranked among the very best in the nation by U.S. News and World Report, you can be confident that your child is receiving the highest quality care possible, right here close to home.